Mrigyen/ml-waifus/README.md

 ## Introduction

-Gwern Branwen has released a [website](https://www.thiswaifudoesnotexist.net/index.html) that showcases a selection of [StyleGAN](https://github.com/NVlabs/stylegan)-generated anime girl face images (and many of them are adorable).
+Gwern Branwen has released a [website](https://www.thiswaifudoesnotexist.net/index.html) that showcases a selection of [StyleGAN](https://github.com/NVlabs/stylegan)-generated anime girl face images.

 This is an extremely simple script (when added to `crontab`, runs every minute) that randomly selects an image from Gwern's website's server, downloads it (each download replaces the previous image download), and adds it as a GNOME wallpaper.

-It is great motivation to study Machine Learning more.
-At least for me.

 ---